Anyone Remember Newspapers?

 The numbers don’t lie, newspapers are disappearing and it’s all because of what you’re looking at right now.

-Paul Gillin, operator of the Web site Newspaper Death Watch (little bit on the nose don’t you think?) says that “In an electronically mediated world, where frictionless access to information is the norm, the high fixed cost of print publishing makes the major metro newspaper business model unsustainable.”
+, operator of the (little bit on the nose don’t you think?) says that “In an electronically mediated world, where frictionless access to information is the norm, the high fixed cost of print publishing makes the major metro newspaper business model unsustainable.”

 Print fell out of fame, instant gratification is the new face of the game.

-It’s just not profitable anymore.
+It’s just.
 People didn’t have to pay and wait for a newspaper delivery when they can just boot up Google and search whatever they want.